What is behind the conflict in Ethiopia?

 The United Nations human rights office has warned the situation “risks spiraling out of control.”
+Civilians who fled the fighting and spoke to The Washington Post from Sudan described terrifying scenes of mass violence.
+One said government troops were “killing people madly.”

+On Thursday, 17 U.S. senators sent a letter to Secretary of State Mike Pompeo asking him to “engage directly” with Abiy and “continue pressing all parties to agree to an immediate cease-fire, the de-escalation of tensions, protection of civilians, humanitarian access, and respect for international humanitarian law.”

 What set off the conflict?